RobTillaart/PCR/README.md

 #### Initial phase

-Temperatures are in °Celsius, timing is in milliseconds.
+Temperatures are in °Celsius, timing is in milliseconds (for 0.2.x version).
 The timing is the time that the process will be in this state, so it includes the time to heat / cool to reach the temperature defined.
 Note that these parameters can change while the process is running.